-

-Among the tea treasures of the Wuyi Mountains, a special place is occupied by Jiu long ke Ban tian yao (Noon Fairy from the Lair of Nine Dragons), also known as "Ban Tian Yao".
-This oolong tea from the Big Four Cliff Tea (Chinese: 四大, pinyin: Sì dà) family captivates with its enchanting aroma and multifaceted taste, rightfully considered one of the most exquisite teas in the world.
+Among the Wuyi Mountains' tea treasures , Jiu long ke Ban tian yao (Noon Fairy from the Nine Dragons' Lair), also known as "Ban Tian Yao," holds a special place.
+This oolong tea, from the Big Four Cliff Tea family (Chinese: 四大, pinyin: Sì dà), captivates with its captivating aroma and multifaceted flavor, rightfully considered one of the most exquisite teas in the world.

-The name "Ban Tian Yao" (Chinese: 半天妖, pinyin: Bàntiān yāo), i.e. "Midday Fairy", is shrouded in legends.
-One of them says that a tea bush growing on a steep cliff was illuminated by the sun only until midday, which is why its leaves absorbed all the power of the heavenly body.
+The name "Ban Tian Yao" (Chinese: 半天妖, pinyin: Bàntiān yāo), meaning "Midday Fairy," is shrouded in legend.
+One legend says that a tea bush growing on a steep cliff was illuminated by the sun only until midday, causing its leaves to absorb the full power of the sun.

-Traditionally, Ban Tian Yao is collected in nine caves on the slopes of Tianxin in the Wuyi Mountains.
-It is here, in a unique microclimate, that the tea bushes acquire their unique taste and aroma.
+Ban Tian Yao is traditionally harvested in nine caves on the slopes of Tianxin in the Wuyi Mountains.
+It is here, in a unique microclimate, that the tea bushes acquire their inimitable flavor and aroma.

 Appearance: